Sialitech/label-siali/docs/source/templates/get_started.md

 title: Get Started with Templates
 type: templates
 order: 50
-meta_title: Get started with templates in Label Studio
+meta_title: Get started with templates in Siali Label
-meta_description: Label Studio Template library of data labeling and annotation configurations for various data types.
+meta_description: Siali Label Template library of data labeling and annotation configurations for various data types.
 ---

-Label Studio templates provide predefined labeling interfaces for specific use cases and data types.
+Siali Label templates provide predefined labeling interfaces for specific use cases and data types.
 You can use templates to get started labeling right away, or as a starting point to build a fully customized labeling interface for your data labeling project.

 <a class="button" href="index.html">See all templates!</a>